 WE DO NOT WRITE LETTERS TO COMPANIES CONFIRMING YOUR ENROLLMENT IN THE CLASS UNTIL AFTER YOU WE HAVE PROCESSED YOUR APPLICATION AND OUR ADMINISTRATION HAS ENROLLED YOU IN THE CLASS.

 * Students may bring company offerings to the Internship Director and ask that acceptance into a company internship program that is not currently on our list of offerings be used to meet the COM 400 course criteria.
 Not all company offerings will meet our criteria.
 If you are applying to a program that is not off of our list, please send all information and links to the Internship Director along with your application (you should include specifics from the program about the communication training and mentorship that you will receive along with details of the companies internship curriculum).
-Processing requests takes a minimum of two weeks (when rushed) but typically takes 3-4 weeks to gather information needed to approve external offerings (and is in part dependent on how quickly organizations return needed details).
+Processing requests takes a minimum of three weeks (when rushed) but typically takes 6-8 weeks to gather information needed to approve external offerings (and is in part dependent on how quickly organizations return needed details).
 Students who apply and share external company offering information less than 4 weeks before the final enrollment date have a high likelihood of not being enrolled in COM 400 for the desired semester.

-An applicant for the Communications Studies Internship Course (COM 400) must:
+An applicant for the Communication Studies Internship Course (COM 400) must:

 - be a declared and accepted major or minor in the WCU Communication Studies department,

 - have successfully completed SPK 208 (Public Speaking), COM 219 (Communication Theory) and COM 224 (Communication Research) with a C+ or better,

 - have completed at least 15 credits within the Communication Studies major before the start of the internship – including: A) at least two upper division COM courses at WCU with a C+ or better and one WCU COM professor reference or B) at least one upper division COM course at WCU with a C+ or better and two WCU COM professor references